joemcmanus/ESP8266-Firewall/README.md

 Use
 ----

 In your sketch set the variable allowNet to the octets of the network you'd like to allow.
-Use one of the following format Use one of the following formats.
+Use one of the following formats.
+Only one network is supported as of now.

     String allowNet = "192.168.1";
     String allowNet = "172.16";